JosephOHagan/SVRA/README.md

 The SteamVR Assistant is a Unity toolkit for assisting developers creating VR applications using Unity and SteamVR.
 It aims to help streamline the development process and make VR development more accessible to new developers.

 Note: No Vive connected - openapi errors (due to lack of Vive)

+# Some Instructions (I'll make a PDF version sometime)
+Coming soon